California Labor Laws Guide

 California meal break law

-California employment laws include a right to a 30 minute meal break after five consecutive hours of work.
+California employment laws include a right to a 30-minute meal break after 5 consecutive hours of work.

-This is only a requirement if the total number of hours worked in a day is more than six.
-In this case the meal break can be skipped upon mutual agreement between the employer and employee.
+This requirement only applies if the total number of hours worked in a day exceeds 6.
+In this case, the meal break can be skipped upon mutual agreement between the employer and employee.

 If the number of hours worked exceeds 10, the employee is entitled to a second meal break.

-This meal break can only be waived if the total number of hours worked does not exceed 12, and there is, again, an agreement between the employer and the employee.
+This meal break can only be waived if the total number of hours worked doesn’t exceed 12, and there is an agreement between the employer and the employee.

-If the employee is not relieved of all duties and/or required to stay on the work site — the meal break must be paid in total.
+If the employee isn’t relieved of all duties and/or required to stay on the work site, the meal break must be paid in total

-If the employer does not provide the employee with the adequate meal breaks, they need to pay a meal penalty.
+If the employer fails to provide the employee with adequate meal breaks, they must pay a meal penalty.

-For each day the employee did not have a meal break, the employer must pay one additional hour at the regular pay rate.
+For each day the employee didn’t have a meal break, the employer must pay one additional hour at the regular pay rate.

 Exceptions to break laws in California